| Elizabethan England - The Age of Treason History is alive in each one of us. The aggregation of all that we collectively, and individually

 saviour.
 No sooner had the Hampton Court Conference ended -- with no compromise being given to either

-the Puritan faction or the Catholics -- than James re-introduced the harsh penalties for recusancy.
+the Puritan faction or the Catholics -- than James re-introduced the harsh penalties for recusancy.* * * * * The individual biographies of the conspirators provide detailed accounts of the formulation and failure

 of the Gunpowder Plot.
 Please also resd through the Archives section

-to read transcripts of letters, interrogations and confessions.
+to read transcripts of letters, interrogations and confessions. |